 UNM Policy 2310 on academic adjustments for students with disabilities allows for 15 days for a decision to be made.

-Students may use personal digital recorder, note taking app, or smartpen to record lectures.
-Digital recorders and smartpens are available for loan through Accessibility Resource Center as needed.
+Students may use personal digital recorder, note taking app, or smarten to record lectures.
+Digital recorders and smartens are available for loan through Accessibility Resource Center as needed.

 Class Notes Provided by the Instructor

 Faculty often provide class notes to students and fulfill the need for note taking assistance.
 A good study strategy for all students is to augment the PowerPoint slides or overheads by taking additional notes during the lectures.
 This will help you to recall the information as you prepare for exams.

 Students approved for peer volunteer note taking must register with the Accessibility Resource Center (ARC) and provide a class schedule each semester to initiate this option.
 This should be done before the start of each semester or as soon as the need arises.
 Students can register for note assistance in person, by phone, or by emailing the Program Specialist.

 Students may know or observe someone in class who takes comprehensive notes.
 A quick way to obtain notes is to ask your peer to serve as a volunteer note taker.
 If you don’t feel comfortable asking the person, but know the person‘s contact information ARC will contact the student directly.
 If you are unable to secure a volunteer, every effort will be made to find a qualified note taker within 15 working days of the request as outlined in the University of New Mexico Policy 2310, Academic Adjustments for Students with Disabilities.
 ARC will ask the instructor to make an announcement in class requesting a volunteer to come forward while maintaining confidentiality of your name.

 It is the student’s responsibility to notify ARC if there is a problem with access to class notes or the note taker is not showing up to class.
 It is mandatory that students using the services of a note taker attend all class sessions as note taking assistance is not a substitute for attendance.